Updated January 2021

-In 2020, Facebook’s influence is greater than at any other time in history, and its 2.6 billion users are highly-receptive to brands.
+Facebook’s influence is greater in 2021 than at any other time in history, and its 2.7 billion users are highly-receptive to brands.

 Here’s why you’ll want to make sure your brand is well-represented on Facebook this year.

-According to a 2020 State Of Marketing report by Hubspot, Facebook performance outshines other social platforms by a longshot:
+According to Hubspot’s State of Marketing report, Facebook performance outshines other social platforms by a longshot:

 - #1 social platform for highest ROI (by a landslide)